sveawebpay/svea-webpay-episerver-checkout/README.md

 </div>
 ```

+---

+## Known issues
+* [DiscountPercent on a order row can't contain any fractions](https://checkoutapi.svea.com/docs/html/reference/web-api/data-types/orderrow.htm), therefore if entering a discount with decimals it won't work.
+However a new version of the API will soon be released that adds a DiscountAmount property instead.

+---
-# Misc
+## Misc
+* Supported languages: swedish, norwegian, danish, finnish and german
+* Supported currencies: SEK, NOK, DKK and EUR
-A common issue when setting up Svea Checkout is that the thank you page isn't displayed after a completed purchase.
+* A common issue when setting up Svea Checkout is that the thank you page isn't displayed after a completed purchase.
 That's because the Index action in `Foundation.Features.MyAccount.OrderConfirmation.OrderConfirmationController` expects an orderNumber, and the order is created first on callback.
 Therefore, you will be redirected to the start page and the cart disappears on the callback.
 This logic is part of the Foundation and needs to be adjusted to suite your needs.